a-g-van-hamel-foundation/codecs/site/Ceteicean/README.md

 ```

 #### Excerpts
-You can also fetch an excerpt by element tag name (in the original XML), or by attribute and attribute value, or by a combination of both.
+You can also fetch an excerpt by element tag name (in the original XML), or by

+ibute and attribute value, or by a combination of both.
 This may be simplified to single selectors in the future.

 ```
 {{#cetei:doc=URL (mandatory)